 From the mid-18th century to early 20th century Blackburn became known as the "weaving capital of the world" with a population that increased from less than 5,000 to over 130,000.
 It was at the beginning of this period, 1860, that Cookson & Clegg began operating.
 Their initial speciality was leather, from boot uppers in Victorian times, to flying helmets and other leather products for the British Army in the 1930's.
 Somehow they managed to survive into the 21st century when the vast majority of other Blackburn businesses withered and died as contracts moved to the far east.
 This was achieved by applying the know how and skills to cut and construct military grade outerwear in both woven and modern technical fabrics and use it to produce premium apparel.
 That wasn't enough though, Patrick bought the factory in 2015 when it was on its deathbed, even then he couldn't save it, and had to temporarily close it in 2016.
 Since then he has managed to reopen and offer it a renaissance that so few similar companies have had.

-We hope it now makes more sense why on this, Earth Day, we chose to tell you the story of our bike ride from Leicester to Blackburn, or more accurately from Aristo Fabrics to Cookson & Clegg.
-In a matter of months it will be the same journey CHPT3 casuals will take.
-Right now Cookson & Clegg is solely manufacturing PPE for the NHS, and that's one more reason to value them and appreciate what it means to try your best to manufacture locally.
-We're at the beginning of that journey, and we hope you'll share it with us, although we won't make you ride from Leicester to Blackburn in order to appreciate it.
-Although we'd recommend you do."
+We hope it now makes more sense why on this, Earth Day, we chose to tell you the story of our bike ride from Leicester to Blackburn in 2018, or more accurately from Aristo Fabrics to Cookson & Clegg.
+Now in 2022 we've seen Cookson struggle to survive, we moved to a Scottish company called Hancock, then they went into administration shortly after receiving all our fabrics and components.
+Now we've shipped everything to a London factory; and that's where our Elysées range of apparel will be made, it's taken us years to do this right.
+Now finally it feels like we're at the beginning of the sustainable journey, and we hope you'll share it with us, although we won't make you ride from Leicester to Blackburn in order to appreciate it.
+Although we'd recommend you do.